ruixing76/alta2023/src/pages/programme/index.md

   * _A multi-constraint hinge loss for named-entity recognition._
     Hanieh Poostchi and Massimo Piccardi
 * 15:30 **Afternoon Tea**
-* 16:00 Session 3 – Application and Evaluation (Session Chair: Reza Haffari)
+* 16:00 Session 3 – Application and Evaluation (Session Chairs: Andy MacKinlay and Massimo Piccardi)
   * _Short grounding learning of modifier dynamics: an application to color naming._
     Xudong Han, Philip Shultz and Trevor Cohn
   * _Red-faced ROUGE: Examining the Suitability of ROUGE for Opinion Summary Evaluation._